maheshrajanna/Openshift/README.md

 API server is the entry points for all the REST commands used to control the cluster.
 It processes the rest requests, validates them, executes the bound business logic.
 The result state has to be persisted somewhere, and that brings us to the next component of the master node.

-### etcd storage

-etcd is a simple, distributed, consistent key-value store.
-It’s mainly used for shared configuration and service discovery.
-It provides a REST API for CRUD operations as well as an interface to register watchers on specific nodes, which enables a reliable way to notify the rest of the cluster about configuration changes.

-Example of data stored by Kubernetes in etcd are jobs being scheduled, created and deployed pod/service details and state, namespaces and replication informations, etc.

 ### scheduler

 The deployment of configured pods and services onto the nodes happens thanks to the scheduler component.